Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 Get ready to be inspired, amazed, and perhaps even find a little piece of yourself within the park’s extraordinary embrace.

-Day 1: Arrival at Joshua Tree National Park and Exploration
+Day 1: Arrival in Joshua Tree

 Arriving at Joshua Tree